 Pearl River Resort brings a variety of vacation experiences to its guests, and Phillip M’s wanted to add something special to its fine-dining experience.
-In 2010, the restaurant’s executive chef approached the tribe with an idea to source produce locally from a tribally owned farm.
-This endeavor would not only supply the restaurant with organic produce, it would also create jobs and encourage the continuation of the tribe's agricultural traditions.
-After successfully applying for and receiving a grant, the tribe began work on establishing Choctaw Fresh Produce.
+In 2010, the restaurant’s executive chef approached the Tribe with an idea to source produce locally from a tribally-owned farm.
+This endeavor would not only supply the restaurant with organic produce but would also create jobs and encourage the continuation of the Tribe's agricultural traditions.
+After successfully applying for and receiving a grant, the Tribe began work on establishing Choctaw Fresh Produce.
 Farm manager Daphne Snow has been there from the beginning.

 “It’s a lot of work to grow produce organically,” Snow says.
 “Most of our people had never had truly organic food before.
 Thanks to the resort businesses, we can sell enough to keep our prices affordable for tribal members.”